What is hqghumeaylnlf.exe?

 - PUP.Optional.SuperOptimizer by Malwarebytes

-Download Removal Toolto remove hqghumeaylnlf.exeUse our recommended removal tool to uninstall hqghumeaylnlf.exe.
+Download Removal Toolto scan for hqghumeaylnlf.exeUse our recommended removal tool to scan for hqghumeaylnlf.exe.
 Trial version of WiperSoft provides detection of computer threats like hqghumeaylnlf.exe and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...